A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-22777: GiveWP Object Injection Vulnerability

-CVE-2025-22777 is an object injection flaw in GiveWP plugin caused by deserialization of untrusted data, affecting versions through 3.19.3.
-This article covers the technical details, security impact, and mitigation.
+CVE-2025-22777 is an object injection flaw in GiveWP plugin caused by deserialization of untrusted data.
+Versions up to 3.19.3 are affected.
+This article covers the technical details, impact, and mitigation strategies.

 CVE-2025-22777 Overview